 There are a wide variety of different asset classes within EFTs that can help to diversify your portfolio.
-These include bond ETFs, or fixed income, equities, commodities, preferred stocks, real estate ETFs.
+These include bond ETFs, or fixed income, equities, commodities, preferred stocks (see best silver stocks, too), real estate ETFs.
 The best Canadian ETFs span a wide range of asset classes, which help to provide a better investment.

 Low Cost MER

 Like a mutual fund, EFTs companies or investment teams manage your investments.
 This means that there will be a fee charged for the management that tracks the performance of the commodities.
 Companies charge MER or management expense ratio for the cost in taxes and operating fees.
 A standard MER for Canadian companies is somewhere around .25%-.75%.

 The lower the MER cost, the more money your keep from your ETFs to continue to invest.
 The best ETFs in Canada have a low MER fee and bring high returns.
 Typically, MERs for EFTs are already lower than those of mutual funds.

 Looking at the annual return of an ETF shows you how much income the ETF can bring.
 When looking at this data set, it is important to note that the longer the ETF has been on the market, the more accurate the annual return is.
 For newer ETFs, the annual return data is often skewed based on current performance, since the data set is small.